instructure/instructure-ui/packages/__examples__/README.md

 1. Run `yarn generate:sketch` to generate a `stories.asketch.json` file.
 1. Once in Sketch, open the "Plugins" menu, select "From *Almost* Sketch to Sketch", and select the `packages/__examples__/stories.asketch.json` file.

-### Test for Visual Regressions

-After committing style changes, you can see if you've caused any unexpected visual regressions:

-1. Run `yarn generate:screenshots` to generate the diff images in the `packages/__examples__/__screenshots__` directory.
-1. Run `yarn review:screenshots` to spin up an app to review the images.

-Note: this compares the HEAD commit to the previous commit, so you'll need to be sure to commit your changes first.